quarkslab/irma/docs/frontend/uwsgi.rst

 Installing and configuring uWSGI
 --------------------------------

-The restful API is serve by a uWSGI application server.
-This section will explain how to install a uWSGI server and configure it for the **Frontend**.
+The restful API is served by an uWSGI application server.
+This section will explain how to install an uWSGI server and configure it for the **Frontend**.

 Installation
 ````````````